WardBrian/tinystan/docs/languages/_r/compile_model.md

 #### Arguments

 - `stan_file`: A path to a Stan model file.
 - `make_args`: A vector of additional arguments to pass to Make.
-For example, `c('STAN_THREADS=True')` will enable threading for the compiled model.
+For example, `c('STAN_NO_RANGE_CHECKS=True')` will disable bounds checking in the Stan Math library.
 If the same flags are defined in `make/local`, the versions passed here will take precedent.
 - `stanc_arg`: A vector of arguments to pass to stanc3.
 For example, `c('--O1')` will enable compiler optimization level 1.

 #### Returns